 Name indexes (selected collections only)

-By selecting 'Search the main catalogue - Indexing - person/corporate name' in the opening search screen of the Manuscripts Online Catalogue, you will be able to access individual name authority terms.
+By selecting 'Search the name index' in the opening search screen of the Manuscripts Online Catalogue, you will be able to access individual name authority terms.
 When you view a name authority record, you can choose to see all manuscript catalogue records associated with it.

 Place indexes (selected collections only)

-By selecting 'Search the main catalogue - Indexing - place' in the opening search screen of the Manuscripts Online Catalogue, you can search all of the place name authorities included within the system.
+By selecting 'Search the place index' in the opening search screen of the Manuscripts Online Catalogue, you can search all of the place name authorities included within the system.
 Therefore, if you wish to know more about events in a particular place, you could access information by entering the place name in the 'CityTownVillage' field.
 This will retrieve the name authority term for that place, and will enable you to link to every catalogue record containing information about the place.